CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 - Fixed a bug which prevented molotovs from doing damage to players.
 - Fixed a bug which prevented grenades from passing through open doors.
 - Fixed a bug which occasionally showed number inputs using words (eg. 1 shown as One)
+- Fixed a bug which could delete an (1) item in a player's inventory upon rejoining if their inventory was max weight.
+- Fixed a bug which created a confusing amount of durability remaining on items (i.e. combining two water purification tabs might only be usable once).